Admissions FAQs

 While the specifics of each program vary, all full-time programs provide intensive, hands-on training in a structured environment with a focus on practical projects.
 Each project builds on previous learned skills and requires students to solve increasingly complex problems.
 This method encourages students to systematically develop their hand skills, understanding of tools, materials, and processes.

-Students are graded each month on performance, progress and effort.
-The performance grade is based on assigned, practical projects and written tests.
-The progress grade is based on overall effort, speed, and advancement.
-The effort grade is based on attendance and commitment to gaining the most from the program.
+Students are graded on Performance, Progress, and Effort each month.
+The Performance grade is based on assigned practical projects and written tests.
+The Progress grade is based on overall effort, speed, and advancement.
+The Effort grade is based on attendance, professionalism, and commitment to gaining the most from the program.
+Grades are handed out at regular intervals throughout the year.
 Grades are recorded monthly on a permanent record card which is retained in each student’s file.
-A student may request a copy of their record at anytime.
+A student may request a copy of this record.

 Students are graded as follows: